Skip to content

 Pace is built for agencies where budget pacing is the primary problem.
 If you are losing time to spreadsheet-based pacing, missing monthly targets, or struggling to explain budget variances to clients, Pace addresses those issues directly.

-Agencies managing budgets across Google, Meta, LinkedIn, and Microsoft Ads benefit from Pace's cross-platform dashboard and automated adjustments.
+Agencies managing budgets across Google, Meta, TikTok, LinkedIn, and Microsoft Ads benefit from Pace's cross-platform dashboard and automated adjustments.
 The audit trail and change logging features are particularly valuable for agencies that need to maintain transparency with clients, as we covered in our comparison of budget pacing tools.

 If you previously relied on Shape.io and are looking for a dedicated replacement that focuses on pacing rather than general reporting, Pace is the closest match to what Shape.io originally offered, with modern AI-driven optimisation built in.